Xooa/xooa-logo/README.md

-# Repository for Xooa loogs.
+# Repository for Xooa logo.